South Africa's universities and other academic and technical tertiary institutions are

 University of Bophuthatswana.
 It is now one of South Africa's biggest universities,

 about 32 000 fulltime and distance students.

-It has three campuses in two provinces: the Mafikeng and Potchestroom campuses
+It has three campuses in two provinces: the Mafikeng and Potchefstroom

-are in the North West province, while the Vaal Triange campus is in Gauteng.
-It upholds
+are in the North West province, while the Vaal Triangle campus is in Gauteng.
+It

 the promotion of multilingualism as a core practice, with key innovations in place to